DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 - Y : yank (copy) the current line.
 - p : put the yanked content.
 Notice that yanking will move text to a special VIM reserved buffer, and not to your usual clipboard.
 We can manage two different clipboards.
 The first way, we can paste from with **Ctrl + Shift + v** in editing mode.
 The second way, with **p** (in the normal mode).

+    For example, if we want to duplicate multiple line, then we will combine to the Y character with this p.
+So, we have: **Yp**.

 - d : delete text specified by motion (!important)
 - dd : delete the current line
 - c : delete text specified by motion and go to insert mode (!important)